ericinthehaus/ericinthehaus/README.md

 ## Background

 ### Professional
-I have experience working in supply chain planning for semiconductor products, freelance data journalism, and business analysis.
+I am an experienced data analyst, with experience in supply chain operations for semiconductor products, freelance data journalism, and human resources.

 I am also a professinal soccer/football referee ⚽.

 ### Academic
-In 2024, I complted a master's degree in Computational Social Science from the Universidad de Carlos III de Madrid.
+In July 2024, I complted a master's degree in Computational Social Science from the Universidad de Carlos III de Madrid.

-I graduated from New York University's Stern School of Business with a Bachelor's degree in Business.
+In 2019, I graduated from New York University's Stern School of Business with a Bachelor's degree in Business.
-My concentration was in [Computing and Data Science](https://www.stern.nyu.edu/portal-partners/current-students/undergraduate/academics/degree-programs/bs-business/computing-and-data-science) and I minored in Math.
+My concentration was in [Computing and Data Science](https://www.stern.nyu.edu/portal-partners/current-students/undergraduate/academics/degree-programs/bs-business/computing-and-data-science).

 ## Likes